LispCookbook/cl-cookbook/dynamic-libraries.md

 At the top, you'll find several SBCL-related functions, such as `lisp_gc`, which signals to the Lisp garbage collector that it is a good time to run.
 Then there is a pointer to the `callback_call_callback` function.
 Finally, the `init` function, which should be run before executing any Lisp code.

-Currently, there is no way to de-initialize the Lisp core.
+SBCL (as of version 2.4.2) didn't support de-initialize the Lisp core so there are no functions for doing so.

 `libcallback.h ` is a header file that should be included in both `lispcallback.c` and any calling C code.
 It contains prototypes of functions and function pointers in `lispcallback.c`, includes the error `enum`, and any comments added in `bindings.lisp`: